 Since that post, however, I have been told by many people (including a couple of other Weight Watchers coaches) that chickpeas don't need to be pointed, even if they are being eaten as a snack.

 So, these roasted Shawarma Chickpeas are being listed as zero SmartPoints!
 Yay!

 Whether you are roasting these chickpeas on a tray or in an airfryer, you prepare them the same way.

-Empty the chickpeas into a sieve or colander.
+- Empty the chickpeas into a sieve or a colander

-Tip the washed chickpeas onto paper towelling or a clean tea towel and pat dry.
+- Tip the washed chickpeas onto paper towelling or a clean tea towel and pat dry (2)

-You are then ready to spray the chickpeas with spray oil and cover with your Sharwarma spice.
+- You are now ready to spray the chickpeas with spray oil and to cover them with the Shawarma spice mix

 You can roast these chickpeas in a traditional oven.
 Place them on a baking sheet and bake for 45 - 50 minutes.

 I tend to use my T-fal Actifry when I roast chickpeas.
 They don't take as long as oven roasted chickpeas and in my opinion they crisp up better.

 Alternatives for this recipe